ta3ag/lbd/_sources/lld.txt

 ------------------

-In general, linker do the Relocation Records Resolve as Chapter ELF support depicted and optimization for those cannot do in compiler stage.
+In general, linker do the Relocation Records Resolve as Chapter ELF support depicted and optimization for those cannot finish in compiler stage.
 One of the optimization opportunity in linker is Dead Code Stripping which will explained in this section.
 List the LLD project status as follows,